vinivent/booking_backend/README.md

 # Booking Backend

 This is the repository of Booking Backend, a Java backend application developed with the Spring framework.
-The project follows the Model-View-Controller (MVC) design pattern and provides functionalities related to booking reservations.
+The project incorporates principles of the Service Layer and Repository patterns, providing functionalities related to booking reservations.

 ## Overview